BowlerHatLLC/asconfigc/README.md

 	Print the version of `asconfigc`.

-## Made with Apache FlexJS
+## Made with Apache Royale

 The source code for the `asconfigc` utility is written in ActionScript.
-That's right, a utility that runs on Node.js — written in ActionScript and compiled with Apache FlexJS.
+That's right, a utility that runs on Node.js — written in ActionScript and compiled with Apache Royale.
 Pretty cool, right?

 ## Support this project